Answer a few questions

 • Arborist report – Once a tree reaches a significant size your city can make you keep it through their tree ordinances.
 In cases where they are on the fence, they will ask for an independent arborist report to get a second opinion.
 For this, you will need a consulting arborist.
 Reports generally cost $400 – $500

 • Cable bracing – I am personally not a huge fan of cable bracing as I feel that if a tree cannot support a branch or itself under its own weight, then the offending tree or branch should be removed.
 Some people are very attached to some trees which I can understand and want to have the braced to prevent future branches or tree failure.
-An alternative to consider is to take some weight of the branch or tree in questions that will relieve pressure and make it more stable and safe.
+An alternative to consider is to take some weight of the branch or tree in question that will relieve pressure and make it more stable and safe.

 • Emergency tree services – There are a few tree services that are on call 24/7 just in case a tree comes down during the night or on a Sunday.
 You need to bear in mind that this is very expensive and they will generally charge double or triple for emergency work.